SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/custlang/external-categories.md

 # Work with external categories

 In many cases it is not relevant or possible to use the internal category names in SuperOffice Customer Centre.
 The solution is to create external categories that are shown for customers.
-An external category is a category defined for a specific customer language.
+An external category is a category defined for a [specific customer language][1].
 This means it is available if you register a new request via SuperOffice Customer Centre for this language.

 Example: The internal category "Support" can then have an external category for all relevant customer languages.